 Collier-Mathew Raid of 1779

 That changed in May, 1779.
-General Henry Clinton in New York lauched a raid on Virginia to destroy supplies that Virginia was sending to support George Washington's army.
+General Henry Clinton in New York launched a raid on Virginia to destroy supplies that Virginia was sending to support George Washington's army.

-Commodore George Collier led the fleet of six warships and twenty-eight other ships carrying troops.
-Maj.
-Gen. Edward Mathew commanded the 2,000 soldiers loaded on board, including some German mercenaries and American Loyalists.
+Commodore George Collier led the fleet of six men-of-war and twenty-eight other ships carrying troops.
+Major Gen. Edward Mathew commanded the 2,000 soldiers loaded on board, including some German mercenaries and American Loyalists.

 After two weeks, the expedition sailed back to New York City.
-The raid had accomplished its mission, to destroy military supplies.
+The raid had accomplished its mission to destroy military supplies.
 The raiders seized or burned tobacco that could have been carried past the blockade to France, where it might generate credit that could be used to acquire more supplies for the rebels.
-The troops were needed back in New York, according to General Henry Clinton.

 Despite the easy success of the Collier-Mathew Raid of 1779, it was not until the end of 1780 that the British repeated it.
-That time, the invading force was led by Benedict Arnold.1
+For most of 1780, British troops were sent to capture the Continental Army at Charles Town and conquer South Carolina.
+The next time the British sent an invading force to Virginia at the end of 1780, it was led by Benedict Arnold.

 Benedict Arnold and William Phillips in Virginia, 1780-1781